 Who is the NDER Team?

 The NDER Team is a handpicked team of TSWG members volunteered to devise and develop the NDER Business rules, XML Schema, Test Strategy, Test Cases, Test Procedures and other supporting documentation for NDER.
-The team is made up of three NSPA Staff, five staff from the USA, and one each from Australia, Finland and France.
+The team is made up of three NSPA Staff, five staff from the USA, two staff from Spain and one each from Australia, Finland and France.
 This small part-time team develop NDER Project artefacts whilst also performing national tasks for their own NCBs.
 The team has collectively contributed thousands of hours of effort towards making NDER a success.

 Where can I get further information?